This page is a printable version of: https://www.haveringccg.nhs.uk/Get-involved/

 We are committed to continuously improving our methods for engaging with local residents.
 You can read our current engagement strategy, which was co-designed with our patients, carers, members of the public and representatives from community and voluntary groups.

 Havering CCG has a Patient Engagement Forum (PEF) which provides residents registered with a Havering GP, the opportunity to influence decisions about local healthcare.
 Local clinicians and CCG staff attend the meetings to talk to the group about changes to local NHS services or answer questions about healthcare issues of concern to PEF members.

-If you would like to find out more about the Havering CCG PEF, please contact Andy Strickland, Head of Communications.
+If you would like to find out more about the Havering CCG PEF, please contact Annie Robertson, Communications and Engagement Manager.